NathanSDunn/raspi-build/OpenELEC/README.md

 ### XBMC/HTPC (Use the OpenELEC image)
 The `./XBMC.sh` script will download and configure python, SickBeard (Pirate Bay), Couch Potato, uTorrent, SpotiMC, GrooveShark, and the Metropolis Skin for your viewing pleasure.
 Logins for their web interfaces will be set to `username:root` `password:openelec`

+* Install some patch to fix network dropout issues
+* Overclock the Pi
 * Install Python (apt-get)
 * TV shows can be managed with [SickBeard](http://sickbeard.com/), which can also be configured to work with .torrents with [this guide](http://htpc.blogg.no/1319145977_sickbeared__torrents_.html) or alternatively  using the [PirateBay version](https://github.com/mr-orange/Sick-Beard) with [this guide](http://sickbeard.com/forums/viewtopic.php?f=9&t=6605).
 * Movies can be managed with [Couch Potato](https://github.com/RuudBurger/CouchPotatoServer)